menu

 Lancaster is a tiny town located in the state of Virginia.
 With a population of 105 people and just one neighborhood, Lancaster is the 416th largest community in Virginia.

-When you are in Lancaster, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Lancaster’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Lancaster is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lancaster is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Lancaster who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Lancaster has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Lancaster has few renters and college students.
 But the biggest reason it is quieter in Lancaster than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Lancaster may be for you.